Robots, Devices & Interfaces

 Integration with ROS1 and ROS2

-Traction detection algorithm
+Traction Detection algorithm

 Onboard autonomous navigation (under development)